drteeth/attend-elixir-talk/slides.md

 * Populate caches/tables to handle queries from the UI
 * Built on the events from the Write side
-* 1 GenServer per Projection
-* Listens for Events and performs effects
+* Listens for Events and performs effects:
 * Writing to a cache, sending an email, etc
+* 1 elixir process per Projection

 ???